mrocklin/thesis/voltron-other-work.md

 Fabregat-Traver and Bientinesi approached this same problem with similar methods\cite{CLAK-VECPAR12, CLAK-IJHPCA}.
 They too transform matrix terms into BLAS/LAPACK call graphs by searching through a graph of possible transformations.
-They take this work further by providing heuristics to guide and and to constrain the search space, and also by providing support for iterative algorithms.
+They take this work further by providing matrix-specific heuristics to guide and to constrain the search space, and also by providing support for iterative algorithms.

 While we were aware of their preliminary work early in the development of this project, we developed our work independently.
 Their work has since delved more